-Hallac Hospital Monastery Hallac Hospital Monastery is located in a serene valley, northeast of Ortahisar town in Nevsehir.
-Even though it is close to many highlights of Cappadocia, the only people who often visit are those on Jeep Safari Tours.
-The central feature in the Hallac complex is a three-sided courtyard with some pigeon houses on elevated rock levels.
-In the courtyard, over one meter of silt has accumulated due to decades of neglect.
-Behind the north façade, two square rooms measuring 4 by 4 meters flank the long central hall.
-The three halls connect via internal passageways.
-The west room was originally carved as a recessed area with elaborate decoration and later used to house pigeons and other animals.
-The central hall follows the basilica plan, with a barrel-vaulted room flanked by flat side-aisles.
-Five pillars in the center of the building support six short arches on each side.
-The circular ceiling springs from a protruding molding along both sides.
-At each end of the space, an arch creates an apse at either end of the long rectangular room.
-These rooms were likely living spaces for people.
-The smaller room (8 by 12 meters) on the west side of the complex is in poor condition.
-The northwestern corner entrance led into an L-shaped cross-in-square arrangement with a central dome, reminiscent of nave architecture.
-In comparison to other churches from this period, this space lacked east apse or aisle structures; instead it was more like a large private chapel accessible through doorways outside and inside of its walls.
-A very strange person figure hangs from the east arch.
-This is the only human figure carved into the rock in Cappadocia.
-He wears a tunic robe and pointed hat, which suggests that it may have been created by a Georgian mason who immigrated to Cappadocia during construction of this church, or even by local artists reflecting on what they had seen in Georgian architecture around them.
-Towards the south, a large room that once housed a kitchen is mostly eroded inwards now.
-The square space was designed with a cone-shaped ceiling and chunk of burnt rock for smoke to escape through.
+Hallac Hospital Monastery Hallac Hospital Monastery is a hidden gem located in a peaceful valley to the northeast of Ortahisar town in Nevsehir, Turkey.
+Despite its proximity to many popular tourist spots in Cappadocia, the monastery is often overlooked by visitors, except for those on Jeep Safari Tours.
+The highlight of the Hallac complex is a charming three-sided courtyard with pigeon houses perched on elevated rock levels.
+Unfortunately, the courtyard has been neglected for decades, resulting in a buildup of over one meter of silt.
+As for the monastery's interior, behind the north façade, visitors can find two square rooms measuring 4 by 4 meters, which flank the long central hall.
+The three halls are interconnected via internal passageways.
+The west room was originally carved as an ornately decorated recessed area, which was later repurposed to house pigeons and other animals.
+The central hall follows a basilica plan, featuring a barrel-vaulted room flanked by flat side-aisles.
+In the center of the building, five pillars support six short arches on each side, and the circular ceiling springs from a protruding molding along both sides.
+At each end of the space, an arch creates an apse, likely used as living spaces for people.
+The Hallac complex features a smaller room (measuring 8 by 12 meters) on its west side, which is unfortunately in poor condition.
+The entrance on the northwestern corner leads into an L-shaped cross-in-square arrangement with a central dome, resembling the nave architecture of many other churches from this period.
+Unlike those other churches, however, this space lacks any east apse or aisle structures, making it more like a large private chapel.
+The room is accessible through doorways both outside and inside of its walls.
+One notable feature of this room is a very strange figure of a person hanging from the east arch.
+This is the only human figure carved into the rock in all of Cappadocia.
+The figure wears a tunic robe and pointed hat, suggesting that it may have been created by a Georgian mason who immigrated to Cappadocia during the construction of this church.
+Alternatively, it may have been the work of local artists who were influenced by Georgian architecture in the area.
+On the south side of the complex is a large room that was once used as a kitchen.
+Unfortunately, much of it has eroded inward over time.
+The square space features a cone-shaped ceiling and a chunk of burnt rock that allowed smoke to escape.
 Rooms are lined along the upper level.